JY-Dev/EyeCloseDetect/README.md

 I think it is not the best one, there are some issues that can be more speedy one. <br />
 So, if you guys already improved or want to improve this code, feel free to contact me.
 Test and Enjoy it :) <br />
-And I added Pytorch Lib for Detect to Eye closing.
-Forever, It used by Dlib + Pytorch<br />
+And I added Pytorch Lib for Detect to Eye closing.<br />
+It used by Dlib + Pytorch<br />
 <br />

 ## Screenshot